mattdsteele/howconf/presentations.md

 * git workshop, Nick Nisi
 * Markov Demystified, Nick Wertzberger
 * Beginners guide to GPIO with Radpberry Pi, 30 minutes, John Hobbs
+* I can do an intro to LaTeX if anyone would be interested, or just ramble on about something. swflint.

 Accepted Talks
 --------------